 The Department of Health's Tobacco Control Plan for England "Towards a smoke-free generation" launched in January 2017, outlines plans to reduce smoking in England, with the aim of creating a smoke-free generation.
-One of the objectives of the tobacco control plan is to reduce the number of 15 year olds who regularly smoke from 8% to 3% or less by the end of 2022.
 The Department of Health recognises the importance of prevention; with the need to discourage young people from smoking.